(Mesangiocapillary Glomerulonephritis; Lobular Glomerulonephritis)

 Type III is thought to be a disorder similar to type I and accounts for few cases.
 Cause is unknown but may be related to immune complex (IgG, C3) deposition.
 An IgG autoantibody against the terminal component of complement is found in 70% of patients.
 Subepithelial deposits can occur focally and appear to disrupt the GBM.

-Serum complement profiles are more frequently abnormal in membranoproliferative GN than in other glomerular disorders and provide supportive evidence of the diagnosis.
+Serum complement profiles are more frequently abnormal in membranoproliferative glomerulonephritis than in other glomerular disorders and provide supportive evidence of the diagnosis (see Table: Serum Complement Profiles in Membranoproliferative Glomerulonephritis).
 C3 levels are often low.
 In type I disease, the classic complement pathway is activated and C3 and C4 are decreased.
 C3 may be decreased more often than C4 at diagnosis and decreases further during follow-up, but eventually normalizes.
 In type II disease, the alternate complement pathway is activated and C3 is more frequently and severely reduced than in type I while C4 levels are normal.
 In type III disease, C3 is reduced but C4 is normal.
 C3 nephritic factor is detectable in 80% of patients with type II and in some patients with type I disease.
 Terminal complement nephritic factor is detectable in 20% of patients with type I, rarely in patients with type II, and 70% of patients with type III disease.

 Serum Complement Profiles in Membranoproliferative Glomerulonephritis